 These easy homemade “pickled” jalapenos can take a dish like black bean dip or Mexican 8 layer dip from oohhhkay to OH MY.
 They’re also a delicious way to spice up chicken tortilla soup recipe, cauliflower crust pizza and even homemade egg drop soup.
 Seriously, trust me on this.

-Rich in probiotics and naturally occurring Vitamin C, fermented jalapeños are thought to significantly boost the immune system.
-They also contain a rich antioxidant and anti-inflammatory called capsaicin, which is known to prevent ulcers (who would have thought!), ease migraine and sinus headaches, lower blood pressure and cause cancer cells to wither.¹
+Rich in probiotics and naturally occurring Vitamin C, fermented jalapeños are helpful for supporting the gut microbiome and immune system.
+They also contain a rich antioxidant and anti-inflammatory compound called capsaicin, which is thought to prevent ulcers – who would have thought? ¹

 Easy Fermented Jalapeños

 Note: To take the heat down a notch, remove most of the seeds before you place jalapeños in the jar.

 - 2 1/2 teaspoons unrefined sea salt (this is what I use)

 - Place jalapeños, garlic and salt in a fermenting jar or 16 oz mason jar.

 - Fill with filtered water, leaving one inch of space at the top

 - Cover tightly with lid and shake until ingredients are mixed.
 Cover with a dish towel and leave on the counter for 5-7 days.

 - Transfer to the fridge for long-term storage.
 I have a batch from a large harvest over a year ago that is still good!